ArpNova/shell/README.md

 ## Features

 -   **REPL (Read-Eval-Print Loop)**: The shell runs in a continuous loop, waiting for user input.
+-   **Custom Prompt**: Displays the current user, hostname, and working directory.
 -   **Input Parsing**: Reads commands from stdin and tokenizes them into arguments.
 -   **Command Execution**: Executes commands by forking processes and using `execvp`.
 -   **Built-in Commands**: